JacksonO123/lampjs/lib/docs.md

 ## Components

 Components in LampJs are similar to components in React or SolidJs.
-It is a function that returns jsx.
+It is a function that returns JSX.

 Example: